Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Introduction

-As an illustration of \alens{}, Fig.~\ref{fig:intro}C (and movie Intro.mp4) shows a modestly sized simulation of 3200 microtubules (a polar cytoskeletal filament) within a spherical volume driven by 3 times as many dynein motors that, when bound, walk to the microtubule minus-end.
-Though initially unorganized (C1), the combination of motor crosslinking and walking causes the microtubule minus-ends to contract into the center of a large aster (C2).
+As an illustration of \alens{}, Fig.~\ref{fig:intro}C (and movie video1.mp4) shows a simulation of 3200 microtubules within a spherical volume driven by 9600 motors that, when bound, walk to the microtubule minus-end (modeling the activity of dynein).
+Though the microtubules are initially unorganized (C1), the combination of motor crosslinking and walking causes the microtubule minus-ends to contract into the center of a large aster (C2).
 The motor-driven steric interactions between filaments, however, eventually fragment this into smaller asters and bottle-brush-like structures (C3,C4).
-This simulation displays the complex interplay between steric and crosslink forces in determining the dynamics and steady state configurations of cytoskeletal materials.
+This simulation displays the complex interplay between steric and crosslinking forces in determining the dynamics and steady state configurations of cytoskeletal materials.